wtraylor/modular_megafauna_model/docs/objectorientation.md

 were employed that are explained here along with general concepts of object-oriented programming.

+\todo Add explanation of the PIMPL idiom (compilation firewall).
+Compare [How to implement the pimpl idiom by using unique_ptr - Fluent C++](https://www.fluentcpp.com/2017/09/22/make-pimpl-using-unique_ptr/).

 ## Good Programming Practice {#sec_good_practice}

 ### Information Hiding {#sec_information_hiding}